Xinyuan-LilyGO/EPD47-HC08/README.md

 ## Introduction
 ### 1.This is a Dome about testing the HC08-PDM_MIC low energy Bluetooth module.
-   -  Install the HC08-PDM_MIC module on a LilyGo-EPD47 screen and put it to sleep
+   -  Install the HC08-PDM_MIC module on a LilyGo-EPD47 ink screen.

-   -  Use another piece of ESP32 to wake up the sleeping LilyGo-EPD47 at any time, send the character text that needs to be displayed, and make it enter the microphone for detection
+   -  The Bluetooth low energy module HC-08 is in the serial port transparent transmission mode, so that the ESP32 in the LilyGo-EPD47 ink screen that does not need to work temporarily enters the sleep mode, so that the loss of the battery is minimized.

-   -  When the sound is detected, it will go to sleep again.
-Press the defined button to repeat the above test steps.
+   -  There is also a PDM microphone attached to the HC08-PDM_MIC module, which can be used for voice development, and DOME will test whether it is working properly.

 ## Hardware preparation